giralt/draft-xxx-operational-compute-metrics/draft-xxx-operational-compute-metrics.md

 Some existing work has explored compute-related metrics.
 They can be categorized as follows:

 * References providing raw compute infrastructure metrics: {{?I-D.contreras-alto-service-edge}} includes references to cloud management solutions (i.e., OpenStack, Kubernetes, etc) which administer the virtualization infrastructure, providing information about raw compute infrastructure metrics.
 Furthermore, {{NFV-TST}} describes processor, memmory and network interface usage metrics.
 * References providing compute virtualization metrics: {{?RFC7666}} provides several metrics as part of the Management Information Base (MIB) definition for managing virtual machines controlled by a hypervisor.
 The objects there defined make reference to the resources consumed by a particluar virtual machine serving as host for services or applications.
 Moreover, {{NFV-INF}} provides metrics associated to virtualized network functions.
 * References providing service metrics including compute-related information: {{?I-D.dunbar-cats-edge-service-metrics}} proposes metrics associated to services running in compute infrastructures.
 Some of these metrics do not depend on the infrastructure behavior itself but from where such compute infrastructure is topologically located.

 # GAP Analysis

 From this related work it is evident that compute-related metrics can serve several purposes, ranging from service instance instantiation to service instance behavior, and then to service instance selection.
 Some of the metrics could refer to the same object (e.g., CPU) but with a particular usage and scope.

 In contrast, the network metrics are more uniform and straightforward.
-It is then necessary to conssitenly define a set of metrics that could assist to the operation in the different concerns identified so far, so that networks and systems could have a common understanding of the perceived compute performance.
-When combined with network metrics, the combined network plus compute performance behavior will assist informed decisions particular to each of the operational concerns related to the different parts of a service lifecycle.
+It is then necessary to consistently define a set of metrics that could assist to the operation in the different concerns identified so far, so that networks and systems could have a common understanding of the perceived compute performance.
+When combined with network metrics, the combined network plus compute performance behavior will assist informed decisions particular to each of the operational concerns related to the different parts of a service life cycle.